Table of Contents

 URL structure

 Implementing a multi-language SEO strategy takes a significant amount of time and effort.
 Changing your URL structure after the initial implementation requires more effort and may negatively affect your current rankings.
-So it's important to pick a URL structure that can be kept in place for quite some time.
+So, it's essential to pick a URL structure that can be kept in place for quite some time.

 A quick overview of codes